 The OPP is honoured to have within its ranks a diversity of Aboriginal officers who are leaders in their communities.
 These leaders include elected band councillors, drumkeepers, drum teachers, youth counsellors, a traditional Chief, cultural teachers and community pipekeepers.
 These dedicated people do their work in the OPP and in their community with the same quiet diligence and positive outlook.
 The Native Awareness Course and other training venues provide an opportunity for OPP members to learn from these resources.
+It is important that OPP officers who receive Native Awareness Training learn through the life experiences of OPP Aboriginal officers and leaders.
+That is why all of the instructors for the Native Awareness Training course are Aboriginal officers.
+They, in turn, are under the care and instruction of spiritual leaders in the community.
+As well, Aboriginal officers from the OPP, NAN, and Lac Seul attend to speak about their personal experiences in residential schools.
 At the same time, the OPP has supported Aboriginal members in having the flexibility of schedules to travel to events and settings where they can share and learn from elders and from each other.